Overcoming Health Issues without Drugs – Just Good, Natural, Real Food

 Not Yet Delicious . . .

 When I first started using organic, unprocessed ingredients, I felt like a stranger in a strange land.
 I had a hard time finding recipes that were equivalent in flavor to what we were accustomed to eating.
 Nevertheless, I avoided such ingredients as white sugar, white flour, and partially hydrogenated anything.
-Recipes using whole grains were especially challenging.
-We weren’t ready to leave the world of paninis, pasta, and pizza, but just substituting ingredients in recipes didn’t exactly work out.
+Baking was especially challenging.
+We weren’t ready to leave the world of baked goods but just substituting ingredients in recipes didn’t exactly work out.
 As my husband likes to say, we ate some terrible pancakes during the transition.
 This was disheartening because I had grown up with a great love for cooking passed down from the women in my family.

 Rich Family Heritage